TL17 was released on June 4. Please allow a couple of days for it to make its way around CTAN.

-For typical needs, we recommend starting the TeX Live installation by downloading install-tl-windows.exe for Windows (13mb), or install-tl-unx.tar.gz (3.3mb) for everything else.
-There is also a zip archive install-tl.zip (17mb) which is the same as the .exe.
+For typical needs, we recommend starting the TeX Live installation by downloading install-tl-windows.exe for Windows (15mb), or install-tl-unx.tar.gz (4mb) for everything else.
+There is also a zip archive install-tl.zip (19mb) which is the same as the .exe.
 Although the .zip archive works fine on all platforms, the .tar.gz is much smaller, since it omits installation support programs needed only on Windows.
 The archives are otherwise identical.

 The above links use the generic mirror.ctan.org url which autoredirects to a CTAN mirror that should be reasonably nearby and reasonably up to date.
-However, perfect synchronization is not possible; if you have troubles following the links, your best bet is to choose explicitly from the list of CTAN mirrors.
+However, perfect synchronization is not possible; if you have troubles following the links, your best bet is to choose explicitly from the list of CTAN mirrors (you'll need to append systems/texlive/tlnet to the top-level mirror urls given there to get to the TL area).

 After unpacking the archive, change to the resulting install-tl-* subdirectory.
 Then follow the quick installation instructions or read the documentation.